doxadoxa/jquery-filefy/README.md

 ###Exist options:

-+fClass
+* fClass
+.
 Class for file zone div

-+fullLoadMessage
+* fullLoadMessage
+.
 Message view when full (drag&drop and click) mode adding file enable

-+partLoadMessage
+* partLoadMessage
+.
 Mesage view when part mode (only click) enable

-+loadScript
+* loadScript
+.
 Link to script which load via AJAX.

-+ajax
+* ajax
+.
 Use AJAX to load